We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Hormonal abnormalities can contribute to chronic fatigue, weight loss or gain, infertility, and other effects on the body.

-Read on to learn what hormone testing can teach you about your body.
+Read on to learn about the best hormone tests on the market and what they can teach you about your body.

 At-home hormone tests can analyze levels of key hormones that affect stress, sleep, weight, mood, and other factors that are important to overall health.

 Because the COVID-19 pandemic forced many people to stay home, at-home testing companies saw a huge boom.
 According to Axios, the demand for 75% of Everlywell’s tests doubled in 2020, and LetsGetChecked tests saw an 880% increase from 2019.

 While the COVID-19 pandemic increased people’s desire to test remotely, the convenience of at-home tests can also save people time on commuting to a doctor’s office.

 Infertility is a common concern among people looking to conceive.
 According to the

 Even though infertility can be caused by several different factors, including male factors, it’s important to test female fertility by checking several key hormones.

 Fertility tests for women focus on testing the following:

 - luteinizing hormone (LH)

 - thyroid-stimulating hormone (TSH)